 18 months later, having personally plumbed all workshops, laboured for volunteer electricians and bricklayers, applied more than 300litres of emulsion paint, sanded and varnished floors, adapted and refurbished quantities of 2nd hand furniture and designed and printed the first marketing materials and brochure, the educational charity Queens Park Arts Centre opened its doors for business.
 Ten art and craft workshops a week soon grew to fifty in three sessions a day 10am – 9.30pm.
 Funds accumulated and were ploughed back purchasing equipment unaffordable at the outset.
 Drama was a great draw for the young and soon there was strong support to create a proper theatre facility in the old school hall space.
 This needed to be flexible to double as a work area: thus Malcolm designed a scaffolding mezzanine with a pull out bleacher seating rake and a flat floor proscenium stage (later copied for Stowe School studio theatre).

+In the summer of 1983 Malcolm approached local resident Sir John Gielgud to ask if he would dedicate and open the theatre.
+He soon received a reply regretting Sir John was away filming but sent his blessing for the enterprise and saying how good it was to hear of a theatre opening rather than closing.
 The Limelight Theatre duly opened in September 1983 with its own logo, time slots in the programme and running a mixture of touring drama, music and comedy.
 Malcolm programmed the first season while seeking job creation funding and staff.
 Subsequent young theatre managers learned the business and brought wonderful artists to perform: superb touring theatre companies like Hull Truck; Orchard; Theatre de Complicité; Not the National Theatre; Trestle; The People Show & Forkbeard Fantasy: Poets Adrian Henry; Roger McGough & Brian Patten: comedians Joe Brand; Jeremy Hardy; Julian Clary; Eddie Izzard; Jack Dee; Lee Evans: musicians Vin Garbutt; Ralph McTell; John Renbourne; Martin Taylor; Alan Price; Bert Jansch: singers Maddy Prior; Hazel Oconnor; Mary Coughlan; Julie Felix: and many more too numerous to mention.

 The space was also ideal for master classes, and people travelled the length and breadth of the Country to attend demonstrations by internationally renowned potters and artists.
 And with the bleachers away, theatre companies came to give special dance, drama and mime workshops.